Welcome to the Movement

 Libbie Crawford works in social justice in Cincinnati especially with those experiencing temporary homelessness with Interfaith Hospitality Network (IHN) of Greater Cincinnati.
 She has worked for OCLC (a library services organization) and was the Chair of the President's Inclusion Council.
 She is IHN Coordinator for Saint Timothy's Episcopal Church where she coordinates the efforts of 3 congregations to support the mission of IHN and works on the congregational outreach committee to recruit and support congregations in their work with IHN.
 She is secretary of Faith and Community Alliance, and secretary of Friends of the Taft Legacy.
 She worked at the AMOS Project and coordinated efforts of volunteers in the Safe & Healthy Communities campaign and deeply understands the intersection of housing and healthy communities.
 Growing up in Tuskegee, Alabama during the civil rights movement, she saw her mother fight for all to have the right to vote and to get an equal but not separate education and she continues the fight for all to have the same rights.

-Janiah Miller, Member of the Community Canvassing Team
+Janiah Miller, Member of the Community Outreach and Field Team

 Janiah Miller, born and raised in the Greater Cincinnati area, is a recent graduate of Northern Kentucky University.
 Her advocacy has taken many forms: she has provided support for political campaigns and offices, assisted in legislative and constituent support, and built intersectional coalitions within the community.
 She currently serves for Cincinnati as the Director of Community Relations for Jan-Michele Lemon Kearney.